Erroler/laravel-inertia-react-tailwind-starter/README.md

 # Laravel-inertia-react-tailwind-starter

-This is simple boilerplate for a Laravel application with Inertia, React and Tailwind.
+This is a simple boilerplate for a Laravel application with Inertia, React and Tailwind.

 ## Setup (development)